 - reduce congestion from wax or yeast overgrowth

 Traditionally, sesame oil is used in Karna Purana, due to its warming, nourishing, anti-microbial and moisturizing effects.
-At PAAVANI, we like to take a modern approach to this ancient practice by infusing the sesame oil in our Karna Purana Ear Oil with organic lavender, which contains antibacterial, antifungal, analgesic, calming and soothing properties.
+At PAAVANI, we like to take a modern approach to this ancient practice by infusing the sesame oil into our Karna Purana Ear Oil with organic lavender, which contains antibacterial, antifungal, analgesic, calming and soothing properties.

 HOW TO PERFORM KARNA PURANA